9. JavaScript: Data Types

 Re-assigning Variables

-Notice that when we re-assign a variable, we do not use the keyword var.
+Notice that when we re-assign a variable, we do not use let or const again.
+We simply write the variable name on its own and assign it a new value.

 Interpolation